godefv/math/README.md

 * **coordinate free geometry**

   Never again write something like `Vector3d{1., 2., 0.}` and then the compiler doesn't know in which frame those coordinates are (and maybe you don't either).
   Instead, use meaningful directions like `1.*up+2.*east+0.*north`.

+  But here `0.*north` is superfluous, so just write `up+2*east`, which takes less memory and is faster to process at runtime because ony 2 numbers will be used instead of 3.
+The library will take care of returning the best types in terms of memory and geometric signification for every math operation or function.

-But here `0.*north` is superfluous, so just write `up+2*east`.
-And if you have several frames, don't bother changing frame explicitly, just write `1.3*my_frame_x + 2.4*my_other_frame_z`.
+  And if you have several frames, don't bother changing frame explicitly, just define your new frames in terms of the previous ones and use adequate frame vectors directly : `1.3*my_frame_x + 2.4*my_other_frame_z`.

 # Implementation

 ## strong typing
 Mathematical objects and expressions are represented by c++ types.
 Operations on those types are made by constexpr functions.
-It can effectively turn your compiler into a symbolic math software.
-The resulting program would only print the result that have been computed at compile time.
+It can effectively turn your compiler into a symbolic math software, in which case the resulting program would only print the result that have been computed at compile time.

 ## extensible dimensions
 No need to specify in advance a space in which to work, new types are generated if new dimensions appear in an expression.
 If you write `auto a=3*x+4*y`, `a` stores two values in a type generated from the expression `"double*x+double*y"`.
 Then, writing `a+2.5*z` will just generate a larger type holding three values (assuming `z` is not a combination of `x` and `y`).